|

 Previous: The Call to Adventure Next: Acceptance of the Call

 DescriptionThe hero, hearing the call to adventure, initially may hesitate, reluctant to leave the comfort and tasks of their everyday existence.
 Perhaps they are afraid of what might happen the them.
 Perhaps they do not see the call as important, being more engrossed in their current activity.
 Perhaps they have responsibilities and do not want to leave their family.
 The refusal may well be prompted by an individual, such as with Propp's Interdiction.
 ExampleSherlock Holmes often refuses cases initially, seeing them as beneath his intellect until some fascinating detail awakens his interest.
 In Star Wars, Luke's uncle Owen reminds him of his responsibilities at home.
-DiscussionIn the introduction to the story we may already have been shown the need and the refusal of the hero to respond positively to the call may thus frustrate us, initiating tension in the story.
+DiscussionIn the introduction to the story we may already have been shown the need for the hero.
+However, the hero's initial denial, modesty or other refusal to respond positively to the call frustrates us, initiating tension in the story.
 The hero's refusal may also make the hero more human and further bond us to them.
 It shows their initial frail state, before the transformation that will happen to them in the story.
 Note that there may be a similarity here with the Kübler-Ross grief cycle, where some tragedy or disturbance occurs and the hero is initially shocked, angry and refuses the Call whilst bargaining for some alternative (such as sending someone else).
 See also

 Campbell, J. (1949).
 The Hero With a Thousand Faces, New York: Bollingen |